 The article re-states the decades-old claim that the color coding on bread tags indicate the freshest bread on the shelf.

 Although this assertion has circulated for years, we decided to ask several bakeries to clear up the rumor.

 Response from Bimbo Bakeries, USA

-We decided it was best to go to the source and contact Bimbo Bakeries, USA, the largest bakery in the US and supplier for such brands as Orowheat, Entemann’s, and Sara Lee.
-We spoke with a representative named Carl on 4/12/13 and asked him to clear up this issue.
+We contacted Bimbo Bakeries, USA, the largest bakery in the US and supplier for such brands as Orowheat, Entemann’s, and Sara Lee.
+We spoke with a representative named Carl on April 12, 2013 and asked him to clear up this issue.
 Carl explained to us that there is in fact a color coding system used on bread tags, but the coding is “for the benefit of the driver so he can determine when to deliver the bread.”